Report highlights Washington Stimulus project delivery

 WSDOT is committed to accountability and transparency, and has made performance reporting a high agency priority.
 WSDOT’s reports on its delivery of the 421 2003 Nickel and 2005 TPA gas tax projects exemplify that commitment, as well as its ability to deliver high quality projects on time and on budget.

-WSDOT is providing detailed reports on how Recovery Act funds are invested and the results citizens can expect.
-Washington State has submitted accountability reports to the Federal Highway Administration and U.S. House Transportation and Infrastructure Committee, which are available on WSDOT’s Federal Reporting page.
+WSDOT provided detailed reports on how Recovery Act funds were invested and the results citizens could expect.
+Washington State submitted accountability reports to the Federal Highway Administration and U.S. House Transportation and Infrastructure Committee, which are available on WSDOT’s Federal Reporting page.
 Federal reporting requirements for Recovery Act funds ended on February 1, 2014.

 No Surprises Reporting

-WSDOT is going beyond the federally required reporting.
-WSDOT will provide the same project-specific reporting as it has on the 2003 and 2005 gas tax projects through reporting in the Gray Notebook (GNB).
+WSDOT went beyond the federally required reporting.
+WSDOT provided the same project-specific reporting as it has on the 2003 and 2005 gas tax projects through reporting in the Gray Notebook (GNB).
 The quarterly Gray Notebook combines quantitative and narrative reporting, and keeps the public informed of projects’ successes and challenges through its “no surprises” approach.
 Recovery Act reporting was most recently included in Gray Notebook 44.

-Regular program updates are also available via email.
-Stimulus News You Can Use is a weekly newsletter designed to keep transportation stakeholders on the fast-moving effort to put people to work and improve the state’s infrastructure.
-Each edition will have information on project delivery and highlights.
-Sign up to receive the e-mail updates at the newsletter page.
+WSDOT also provided regular program updates via email.
+Stimulus News You Can Use was a weekly newsletter designed to keep transportation stakeholders on the fast-moving effort to put people to work and improve the state’s infrastructure.
+Each edition provided information on project delivery and highlights.
+For more information refer to the newsletter page.